AbhishekChaudhary7/Divorce-Prediction/README.md

 ### <-- Step3 -->---------------->>>Building Webapp<<<

-With the help of Streamlit library, a basic Webapp has been build, Asking 54 quiestion from user, and detect his/her divorce.
+With the help of Streamlit library, a basic Webapp has been build, Asking 54 questions from user, and detect his/her divorce.

 ### If you want to run this Webapp, please go through the requirment.txt to get all the prerequisite.
 #### After creating virtual environment, you need to run this command in your terminal